Tryggve Gran: First World War

-He was married to his first wife on April 29, 1918, reportedly wearing the Mons Star, although it seems unlikely that he was entitled to it.
+He was married to his first wife on 29 April 1918, reportedly wearing the Mons Star, although it seems unlikely that he was entitled to it.

 He was promoted acting major (squadron commander) on 10 September 1918, and received an offer to go to northern Russia to lead a flying detachment of the Royal Air Force during the Allied intervention in the North Russia Campaign.
-On 20 September 1918 he departed from Dundee, arriving in Archangelsk ten days later, although he doesn't appear to have achieved much.
+On 20 September 1918 he departed from Dundee, arriving in Arkhangelsk ten days later, although he doesn't appear to have achieved much.
 In his memoirs he doesn't mention meeting Sir Ernest Shackleton, who was also there from October 1918.
 In October his leg wound was troubling him in the extreme cold, and the RFC doctor advised him to get a transfer.
 He returned to Norway on 8 November, a few days before the Armistice.
 Gran was temporarily transferred to the RAF unemployed list on 26 April 1919.